Welcome Week - Student Life - Swansea University

 With almost 80 of the iconic green and white cabins (with the first rumoured to have been built in 1923!), you'll be sure to find these featured on postcards around the city.

 You may have heard that Swansea has been described as one of the best regions in the UK for, surfing, cycling, water sports, rock climbing and golf, so if you're an adventure sport enthusiast this is the place to be!
 Feeling a little less daring?
 Why not take a stroll along the coastal path or beach?

-There's over 50 beaches and bays to choose from around here, but Langland Bay beach is definitely one not to be missed.
+There's over 50 beaches and bays to choose from around here, but Langland Bay beach is one definitely not to be missed.
 With both Blue Flag and Seaside awards, plus coastal path links to Caswell, Rotherslade, Limeslade, and Bracelet Bay, this makes a perfect day out!Join the SU on their Gower trip!
 Go Explore